Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Mentorship Is Not a One-Way Street

-Many engineering professionals will help out the younger generation because they see the need for transferring knowledge and keeping them from repeating their mistakes but ultimately a mentor will need to get something out of the relationship in order to keep it up.
+Many engineering professionals will help out the younger generation because they see the need for transferring knowledge and keeping them from repeating their mistakes but ultimately a mentor will need to get something out of the relationship to keep it up.
 Make sure you're giving as much as you're taking.

-You can offer a fresh perspective on their own career (only offering advice if it's solicited of course).
+You can offer a fresh perspective on their career (only offering advice if it's solicited of course).
 As the more junior employee you probably spend more time learning and networking than your older advisor so share your energy and contacts with them.

 Your Mentor Can Be Outside of Your Field

 A common mistake young engineers make when looking for a mentor is to assume they need to find someone that shares the same degree and job title.
 If you're a young mechanical engineer you might feel that the only people that have anything to teach you are in the mechanical discipline.
 An entry-level software engineer might only look for senior engineers in development work.

-Instead, use your mentor choice as an opportunity to expand your familiarity of other disciplines and get exposure to other career paths.
+Instead, use your mentor choice as an opportunity to expand your familiarity with other disciplines and get exposure to other career paths.
 Someone with a contrasting discipline will have a wider view of how you could fill technical or manager roles.

 Mentors Don't Have to Be Older Than You

 Where to Meet Your Next Mentor

 Where can you find a mentor?
 You need to position yourself to have interactions with as many experienced, successful engineers as possible.
 This can come in a variety of forms:

 And there’s nothing wrong with that.
 Maybe connecting with that person led you to other people.
 Hopefully, you’re able to glean something helpful from the mentor you’re placed with.

 Networking at Work

 You don’t necessarily need to be in a formal program to meet people who can give you insights into your career.
 Seek out a mentor by attending events sponsored by your company or attending conferences where participants are encouraged to talk to one another.